Modular Information Flow through Ownership: Implementation

 Rust has a concept of \textit{raw pointers} whose behavior is comparable to pointers in C. For a type \verb|T|, an immutable reference has type \verb|&T|, while an immutable raw pointer has type \verb|*const T|.
 Raw pointers are not subject to ownership restrictions, and they can only be used in blocks of code demarcated as \verb|unsafe|.
 They are primarily used to interoperate with other languages like C, and to implement primitives that cannot be proved as ownership-safe via Rust's rules.

-Our pointer and mutation analysis fundamentally rely on ownership-safety for soundness.
+Our pointer and mutation analysis fundamentally relies on ownership-safety for soundness.
 We do not try to analyze information flowing directly through unsafe code, as it would be subject to the same difficulties of C++ in \Cref{sec:intro}.
-We discuss the impact and potential mitigations of this limitation in \Cref{sec:discussion}.
+While this limits the applicability of our analysis, empirical studies have shown that most Rust code does not (directly) use unsafe blocks\,\cite{astrauskas2020programmers,evans2020rust}.
+We further discuss the impact and potential mitigations of this limitation in \Cref{sec:discussion}.